Diary of a Wimpy Kid: The Getaway: Reception

 Since its release, it has received 4.5/5 stars on Waterstones with 786 reviews.
 Common Sense Media gave the book three out of five stars.

 Adaptation

-An animated film adaptation for Disney+ was confirmed on July 30, 2025, and while first believed to be the immediate followup to 2023's Diary of a Wimpy Kid Christmas: Cabin Fever, it was revealed by the film's director Matt Danner that a different animated Wimpy Kid film would precede it and that the Getaway film would release in somewhere in December 2026 as the first four movies were released in December.
+An animated film adaptation was confirmed on July 30, 2025, and while first believed to be the immediate followup to 2023's Diary of a Wimpy Kid Christmas: Cabin Fever, it was revealed by the film's director Matt Danner that a different animated Wimpy Kid film would precede it and that the Getaway film would release somewhere in December 2026 as the first four movies were released in December.